astoycos/iotContainerSource/README.md

 1. A Running Kubernetes Cluster(Version > 1.14)
     * I recommend Using [CodeReadyContainers](https://access.redhat.com/documentation/en-us/red_hat_codeready_containers/1.0/html/getting_started_guide/getting-started-with-codeready-containers_gsg#accessing-the-openshift-cluster_gsg) for a quick start
+    * For the Rest of the Docs I will be using the openshift CLI `oc`
 2. Enmasse Downloaded and [IOT features](https://enmasse.io/documentation/master/openshift/#'iot-guide-messaging-iot) enabled
 3. [Knative Serving](https://knative.dev/docs/serving/) and [Knative Eventing and Sources](https://knative.dev/docs/eventing/) Setup on your cluster